 Think about the 10-15 people closest to you who have shown interest in your career, have discretionary income, and are 30 years or older.
 Place each name in the most appropriate column for where they stand now in terms of their relationship to you and your project.

 At the awareness stage people have heard about you and your project.
-At the interest stage, they’ve come to at least one of your performances, and are on your mailing list for your newsletters and invites.
-At the involvement stage you’ve had a conversation after a concert and your contact has invited others to your performances.
-Participation might include their helping out at receptions or coming to outreach events.
+Nest, at the interest stage, they’ve come to at least one of your performances, and are on your mailing list for your newsletters and invites.
+The involvement stage you’ve had a conversation after a concert and your contact has invited others to your performances.
+Participation might include helping out at receptions or coming to outreach events.
 Commitment means they’ve perhaps hosted a house concert, offered in-kind services, or catered a reception for you.
 And ownership might mean serving on your personal advisory board and making a substantial donation.
 At each stage it’s about you connecting with and getting to know these people and inviting them to become further involved.
 Here is David Bury‘s (thank you, David!)
 Development Continuum:

-What gets people to want to donate?
+Fundraising secret: What gets people to want to donate?